 I was unimpressed by the lack of instructions, and the careless ambiguity of some of the few instructions they do provide.

 But like so many of these generic lidocaine sprays, the manufacturer clearly doesn’t specialize in premature ejaculation.
-Otherwise, they would have put more thought into the user experience.
+Otherwise, they might have put more thought into the user experience.